KristoferGauti/ComputerNetworking/project3/README.md

 The ports are integers and the ip is in the format: xxx.x.x.x and the x's are integers.

 ## Additional commands for Wireshark
+We were unable to find the wireshark without using localhost so we used that for client&server.pcapng

 To check the file and verify group_21.pcapng:
 > ip.addr == 10.3.16.12 && tcp.port == 4021

-To check the file and verify group_
+To check the file and verify client&server.pcapng:
+> tcp.port == 43100

 ## BONUSES we did